Department of Electrical Engineering and Computer Science

 If you are an active duty officer and already have a Masters degree or Ph.D. related to one of the department's disciplines, then you are eligible to fill one of our positions directly from a field assignment.
 The selection criteria are as above, except that we will evaluate your graduate rather than undergraduate record.

 In any case, our best advice is to START EARLY.
-Click here to begin an application in the academy web enabled selection tracking system.
+To initiate your application and begin the process of joining out team, use the link for TEACH (https://teach.westpoint.edu/).
 If you have already started a packet, click here to log in.
 For more information, see our FAQ.

 Our civilian faculty members provide an essential element of faculty excellence and diversity.
 They exemplify dedicated civilian service to the Nation and the exceptionally high professional and personal standards of the community of educators and scholars.